Bradie Tennell: 2017–18 season: Olympic team bronze and first Grand Prix medal

 In the individual event, Tennell was placed in the first warm-up group based on her world ranking; out of 30 competitors, she was first to skate the short program.
 Despite completing every jump during practice, she fell for the first time all season during the short program, 30 seconds into the program.
 She was able to hold onto a poor landing on the opening jump of her combination, the triple Lutz, but fell on the second jump, the triple toe loop.
 Tennell said later that she could not remember the last time she fell; she was the only skater at the Olympics who had not had a fall in previous competitions, and she had not fallen in the previous 34 jumping passes competed in four competitions earlier in the season.
 She recovered and skated the rest of her program cleanly, including a triple loop and double Axel, and remained in first place for over two hours.
 She came in 11th place after the short program and earned 64.01 points.
 Tennell rebounded with a strong free skate, coming in ninth place.
 She came in ninth place overall, with 192.35 points, the highest placement among her American teammates.
 After her performances, Tennell received a call from Peggy Fleming, and Scott Hamilton praised her for her mental toughness.
 Tara Lipinski called her "a machine" and said that she had "nerves of steel".

 When Tennell returned home, she began training for the 2018 World Championships immediately.
 She appeared, for the first time, in a parade in East Dundee, Illinois, near her hometown of Carpentersville.
-Tennell, along with teammates Nagasu and Mariah Bell, had "solid performances" at Worlds, although they earned only two slots in the 2019 Worlds for the U.S. women.
-She finished in sixth place overall, the highest placement among the American women.
-She skated a clean short program, coming in seventh place, with 68.76 points, almost 12 points behind Carolina Kostner of Italy, who earned a personal-best score of 80.27 points.
-Tennell had the fourth-highest score in the free skate.
+Tennell came in seventh place in the short program, with 68.76 points, came in fourth place in the free skate, with 131.13 points.
 She ended the season with "a full and physically demanding" tour with Stars on Ice.